Colin Forrester-Paton: Family

 In 1943, Forrester-Paton married Jean Lorimer Crichton Miller (1917–1998), who was then working for the Royal Air Force.
-She joined him in the Gold Coast in 1947 and they had three children.
+She joined him in the Gold Coast in 1947 and they had three children: Helen, Keith, and Robin.

 Forrester-Paton's grandfather was a rich mill owner, but the family was more concerned with religion than with business and his great-aunt, Catherine Forrester Paton, established a women's missionary training college in Glasgow.
 One of his uncles was the Ernest Forrester Paton (1891–1970), a Scottish missionary in India.